| |

 legislature has created exceptions to the rules of evidence making

 evidence of prior uncharged incidents of domestic violence admissible.
+Before

 a domestic argument reaches the point where emotions are too high,